 High Mobility Multipurpose Wheeled Vehicle (HMMWV)

-The High Mobility Multi-purpose Wheeled Vehicle (HMMWV) was designed as the the replacement vehicle for the M151 series jeeps.
-The HMMWV's mission was to provide a light tactical vehicle for command and control, special purpose shelter carriers, and special purpose weapons platforms throughout all areas of the modern battlefield.
-It was supported using the logistics and maintenance structure established for Army wheeled vehicles.
-The HMMWV is equipped with a high performance diesel engine, automatic transmission and 4 wheel drive, and is air transportable and air-droppable from a variety of aircraft.
-The HMMWV could be equipped with a self-recovery winch capable of up to 6000 pound 1:1 ratio line pull capacity and the initial series of vehicles could support payloads from 2,500 -3,632, depending on the model.
-The HMMWV was produced in several configurations to support weapons systems, command and control systems, field ambulances, and ammunition, troop and general cargo transport.
+The High Mobility Multi-purpose Wheeled Vehicle (HMMWV) is the replacement vehicle for the M151 series jeeps.
+The HMMWV's mission is to provide a light tactical vehicle for command and control, special purpose shelter carriers, and special purpose weapons platforms throughout all areas of the modern battlefield.
+It is supported using the current logistics and maintenance structure established for Army wheeled vehicles.
+The HMMWV is equipped with a high performance diesel engine, automatic transmission and four wheel drive that is air transportable and droppable from a variety of aircraft.
+The HMMWV can be equipped with a self-recovery winch capable of up to 6000 pound 1:1 ratio line pull capacity and can support payloads from 2,500 - 4,400 pounds depending on the model.
+The HMMWV is produced in several configurations to support weapons systems; command and control systems; field ambulances; and ammunition, troop and general cargo transport.

-In February 1981, the US Government invited proposals for a new High Mobility Multipurpose Wheeled Vehicle, and AM General was one of 5 companies that submitted proposals.
-AM General’s Technical Proposal included drawings depicting the design of AM General’ s proposed "Humvee" vehicle, including a grille design with 9 vertical pill-capsule-shaped slots that were slightly taller than the round headlights that "book-ended" the slots.
+In February 1981, the U.S. Government invited proposals for a new High Mobility Multipurpose Wheeled Vehicle, and AM General was one of five companies that submitted proposals.
+AM General’s Technical Proposal included drawings depicting the design of AM General’ s proposed Humvee vehicle, including a grille design with nine vertical pill-capsule-shaped slots that were slightly taller than the round headlights that “bookended” the slots.

-After its introduction, the HMMWV underwent numerous design and configuration updates and changes.
-In 1989, AM General recieved a contract to produce product improved vehicles, eventually known as the A1 series.
-Specific changes over the years included technological, environmental, operational, and safety improvements, such as higher payload capability, radial tires, a 1994 Environmental Protection Agency emissions update, commercial bucket seats, 3-point seat belts, 4-speed transmissions, and, in some cases, turbo-charged engines and air conditioning.
+Since its inception, the HMMWV has undergone numerous design and configuration updates and changes.
+These changes have included technological, environmental, operational, and safety improvements, such as higher payload capability, radial tires, 1994 Environmental Protection Agency emissions update, commercial bucket seats, three-point seat belts, four-speed transmissions, and, in some cases, turbo-charged engines and air conditioning.